-Western Aster (Symphiotrichum spathulatum or Aster occidentalis) is a small, native aster that makes a charming addition to the front of cottage gardens, rock gardens, xeric gardens, or natural prairie and meadow plantings.
+Western Aster (Symphyotrichum spathulatum or Aster occidentalis) is a small, native aster that features charming purple daisy-like flowers in the late summer and fall.
+The foliage is attractive before flowers appear, providing color and interest to the garden year round.
+Western Aster makes a charming addition to the front of cottage gardens, rock gardens, xeric gardens, or natural prairie and meadow plantings.
 It will gently self-seed in the surrounding area and is tolerant of different watering schedules.

 Western Aster